-12.9 Tonne containers may be rolled on the flat surface but are more easily handled when rolled on steel rails supported a few centimetres above the floor.
+12.9 Tonne containers can be rolled on the flat surface but are more easily handled when rolled on steel rails supported a few centimetres above the floor.

 12.10 Repairing, painting or altering colour of cylinders or valves shall not be done by consumer.
-Markings stamped on the cylinder and valve shall not be tampered.
+Marking stamped on the cylinders and valve shall not be tempered with.